KhronosGroup/Vulkan-ValidationLayers/docs/chassis.md

 ## Command Buffers

 `VkCommandBuffer` objects is where most of the state tracking occurs.
-Currently the `vvl::CommandBuffer` object is easily 3 or 4x larger then the next state object.
+Currently the `vvl::CommandBuffer` object is easily 3 or 4x larger than the next state object.
 From profiling, a lot of wall clock time is spend in `vkCmd*` calls not because they are slow, but because they will get called millions of times in real world applications.

 We adopt a slightly different strategy with them, instead of using the chassis `PreCallRecord`/`PostCallRecord`, for as many spots as possible we want to funnel things through the `vvl::CommanBuffer` state object itself for recording.